FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 `manifest` defaults to `manifest.yml`, relative to the `.halfpipe.io` file.
 If you have generated a manifest in a previous task that you wish to you you must use the path `../artifacts/<path-to-saved-manifest>`.

 `pre_promote` is a list of run tasks, that will be executed after the app has been deployed as a candidate but before the app gets promoted to live.
 The pre promote jobs will get the environment variable `TEST_ROUTE` injected with the route to the candidate app.

+`pre_start` is an optional cf command to run as part of [cf halfpipe-push](/cf-deployment/#what-happens-in-concourse) immediately before the candidate app is started.
+Useful for applying configuration that is not supported in the CF manifest. e.g. `cf add-network-policy ...`

 `timeout` sets the timeout for task.
 If a command does not finish within this timeframe the task will fail.